Broken Head Nature Reserve

 The Broken Head Nature Reserve is a protected nature reserve located in the Northern Rivers region of New South Wales, Australia, adjacent to the promontory of Broken Head which lies approximately 9 km south of Cape Byron, the easternmost point of Australia.
 The 98 ha reserve contains an intact segment of littoral rainforest.
 Much of the Australian littoral rainforests have been destroyed for agriculture, mining or housing.

+The Traditional Owners of Broken Head, and its surrounds, are the Arakwal people of the Bundjalung Nation.

 Species of tree include Tuckeroo, Broad-leaf Lilly Pilly, Native Elm, Pear Fruited Tamarind, Bennett's Ash, Bangalow Palm, Rusty Rose Walnut and Hoop Pine.
 The extremely rare Scented Acronychia may naturally occur here.
 Climbers such as Whip Vine and Lawyer Cane are very common.
 The weed lantana is a serious problem in disturbed areas.
 The area is noted for its Aboriginal culture, rainforest walks, whale watching, and fishing from pristine beaches.

-Unforgettable scenes can be experienced in this national park.
-You can see a whale passing by or a sea eagle diving for a fish.
+Kings Beach

+Kings Beach lies within the Broken Head Nature Reserve and is accessed via a walking track through coastal rainforest, the beach is not visible from the road.
+The Beach was officially gazetted in 1982.

+Kings Beach Significance as a Queer Space

+Kings Beach has a long history as a space used by LGBTQIA+ communities.
+It is recognised as one of Australia's queer spaces and a rare example of a public gathering site for LGBTQIA+ people in a regional setting.
+The beach has never been officially classified as a clothing optional beach, however has been used as nude bathing beach since the 1930s.

+Reports of nude bathing in the Broken Head area date back to 1934, when Byron Shire Council noted public concern over nudity and lack of control at the Beach.
+Kings Beach began attracting LGBTQIA+ people from the early 1970s, at a time when homosexuality remained criminalised in New South Wales.
+Publications such as Outrage (1984) and Campaign Australia (1987) referenced Kings Beach as a known site for gay nudists.

+During the 1980s and 1990s, during the HIV/AIDS crisis, the Beach became a site for memorials, ash scatterings, and quiet reflection for those grieving lost partners and friends.
+Informal parties and gatherings were held at the Beach in conjunction with Tropical Fruits parties in Lismore, or marked milestones like the summer solstice and New Year’s Day.

+In the early 2000s, The Pink Guide listed Kings Beach as a prominent destination for Queer travellers, likening it to LGBTQIA+ naturist spaces such as Hanlan’s Point in Toronto and Black’s Beach in San Diego.